6638maggie-gitau/hospital-booking-system/README.md

-# 🏥 Hospital Booking system
+# 🏥 Hospital Booking System

 A modern React-based hospital appointment booking application that allows patients to browse doctors, schedule appointments, and manage their bookings through a simple and user-friendly interface.